 4. Free yourself from PII worries with a new kind of identity protection

-We knew from the outset Identity Protection Service had to be proactive, holistic, and accessible.
+We knew from the outset Identity monitoring had to be proactive, holistic, and accessible.
 We also wanted it to follow the timeline for how cybercrime actually affects your identity.
 When it comes to PII, the breach is just the first step for cybercriminals.
 The 10 months following a breach is when cybercriminals will use your PII to commit fraudulent acts using your data.

 - Monitors your PII

 - If detected, alerts you